jkang1643/deploydiaries/scripts/GITHUB_ACTIONS_SETUP.md

      - **Important**: Use your actual connection string, not the example format
 6. Click **Add secret**

+### Optional Secrets: SUPABASE_PROJECT_REF and SUPABASE_ANON_KEY

+These secrets are **optional** and only needed if you want to also ping the Supabase REST API.
+The workflow will work fine without them - it will just skip the REST API ping step.

+If you want to enable REST API ping:
+1. Follow the same steps above to add secrets
+2. **Name**: `SUPABASE_PROJECT_REF` - Your Supabase project reference ID
+3. **Name**: `SUPABASE_ANON_KEY` - Your Supabase anonymous/public API key

+You can find these in your Supabase project settings under API.

 ## Step 2: Test Locally (Optional)

 Before pushing to GitHub, you can test the ping script locally: